 User Stories in Agile – The Lifecycle Stages

 Every user story is critically essential for the overall success of the product.
 The right strategy could be to develop one story per scrum.
 This way, you would be progressing towards clubbing the smaller pieces together that make the entire product work.

 Here is an overview of the lifecycle stages of user stories in agile for more in-depth insight.

 Goal: Ranking user stories based on the urgency of solving the problem

 Once the product owner has assembled the different types of user stories on the cards or post-its, the next task is to prioritize them.
 There might be tens or hundreds of stories, and the development team can’t be acting on all of them at once; hence it’s important to align them based on the urgency.

-2. Monitoring Work Progress – Building Workflow Transparency
+2. Building Workflow Transparency

 Goal: Building awareness around the progress of the user stories

-The sprint backlog is already in place for all the user stories in the Agile Development process, in order of their preference.
-But, how does the product owner or the product manager know which user stories are being worked upon?
+The sprint backlog is already in place for all the user stories in the Agile software development process, in order of their preference.
+How does the product owner or the product manager know which user stories are being worked upon?

-The status of the user story can be managed by the development team on a digital sprint taskboard.
+The development team can manage the status of the user story on a digital sprint taskboard.
 It will help maintain transparency by visualizing the flow and the progress of user stories.